 Understanding and Combating Social Isolation in the Digital Age

-This article was written by Robert Weiss, a licensed clinical social worker, certified sex addiction therapist and author of several books, including “Closer Together, Further Apart: The Effect of Technology and the Internet on Parenting, Work, and Relationships.”
+The article below was written by Robert Weiss, a licensed clinical social worker, certified sex addiction therapist and author of several books, including “Closer Together, Further Apart.”

 In a world where people can have hundreds of Facebook friends while simultaneously connecting to a global web of communities, cultures and experiences, who could ever say that they feel lonely?
 And yet so many do.
 As a social worker this causes me to wonder: Beyond any given person’s ego strength and innate ability to self-regulate, what are the factors that make a person more or less likely to successfully negotiate the landscape of intimate emotional connection in today’s digital world?